treasure-data/digdag/digdag-docs/src/operators.rst

   * :command:`s3_wait>: my-bucket/file/in/a/directory`

 :command:`region: REGION`
   An optional explicit AWS Region in which to access S3.
-This may also be specified using the `aws.region` secret.
+This may also be specified using the `aws.s3.region` secret.

 :command:`endpoint: ENDPOINT`
   An optional explicit AWS Region in which to access S3.
-This may also be specified using the `aws.region` secret.
+This may also be specified using the `aws.s3.endpoint` secret.
   *Note:* This will override the `region` parameter.

 :command:`bucket: BUCKET`